-A proud member of the fashion industry I become relatively late and by pure coincidence.
-After seeing one alternative fashion show with a friend artist we have created an art collective.
-Trying to attract the audience we wanted to invite fashion designers to showcase during our experimental events.
-Unfortunately, at the time nobody wanted to cooperate with us so our first fashion show was with my hand-painted t-shirts and dresses.
+A proud member of the fashion industry, I became relatively late and by pure coincidence.
+After seeing one alternative fashion show with a friend artist, we have created an art collective.
+We were trying to attract an audience, so we wanted to invite fashion designers to showcase during our experimental events.
+Unfortunately, at the time, nobody wanted to cooperate with us, so our first fashion show was with my hand-painted t-shirts and dresses.
 It started my exciting journey with all the steps of fashion.
-I was a host including projects in the Embassy of Poland and the Embassy of Tanzania), backstage manager, fashion designer, even make-up artist and body painter.
+For example, I was a host (including projects in the Embassy of Poland and the Embassy of Tanzania), backstage manager, fashion designer, even make-up artist, and body painter.
+Let's say, I was an adventure seeker.
+Even after graduating with a degree in fashion design, which I decided to pursue long after my participation in Fashion Scout or being published in Vogue magazine, I try to stick to my chaotic, unrealistic vision of fashion, which brings me nothing except personal satisfaction.

 With Alexandra Shulman - Editor-in-Chief of British Vogue.
 Ististuto Marangoni London

-Erwin does not use any digital processing throughout the development of his designs for the individual clients and for all his art and fashion shows:
+Erwin does not use any digital processing throughout the development of his designs for individual clients and all his art and fashion shows:

 - The clothing is painted by hand